ehabwasel/socialbrothers/README.md

       <ul>
         <li>   SocialBrothers Project Based on React Redux for Create Home Screen and Blog Screen Using The API
 You can find the API on this location: http://178.62.198.162/api/.
-You need to provide a ‘token’-header with the value of "xxx" for authentication.
-This means this is not a bearer token or anything.
-The API has the next endpoints

 <p>GET /posts?page={pageNr}</p>
 <p>GET /categories</p>